Siphon880gh/devbrain/Enterprise - DevOps, CI CD, DOCKER, Kubernetes, Jenkins, Redis, Linux, Scaling, Server Admin/__ Server Management - 2. Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 			- Hostinger Ubunto 22.04 with Cloud Panel paths could be:
 				- **ssl_certificate** /etc/nginx/**ssl**-certificates/DOMAIN.com.crt;
 				- **ssl_certificate_key** /etc/nginx/**ssl**-certificates/DOMAIN.com.key;
+		  - Write down paths to where you record your web-host login, SSH login, etc
+	- Multiple domains/subdomains for the same website root (maybe different domains point to deeper folder paths as roots)?
+		- Setup server blocks to those domains/subdomains
+		- Cloudpanel Let's Encrypt same screen just add all the domains/subdomains.
+It's a bit of a manual process clicking the input fields and inputting them in.
+But here's an automated way to fill in those fields using javascript inside the web browser console: [[CloudPanel - SSL Renew Annually (Semi Automated)]]
+- Complicated permissions
+	- Make sure no excessive permissions like 777 among your files you uploaded to restore your website when setting up the web server
-- File permissions: if you will have php or python scripts that are triggered by visiting web browser, if it writes to a folder, can it write?
+	- User script permissions: if you will have php or python scripts that are triggered by visiting web browser, if it writes to a folder, can it write to it?
+Otherwise, it’ll be permission error preventing creating files by php script (eg. can it write to a file using PHP's fwrite upon opening that PHP file?)
-	- How to make sure the user that created the folders upon creating your website aka the same that would be the owner of files you create at the web hosting panel’s File Manager...

-	    ...how to make sure it’s the same user for Filezilla (make sure site user login into Filezilla or FTP client).
-If not, you could upload php scripts via filezilla that creates files (like text file of user activities) but your filezilla user didn’t own the folder so it’ll be permission error preventing creating files by php script

-	    When visit a php page in the web browser, can it append or write to a file using fwrite?
-Eg. tracking user behaviors at a user-log.txt.
-If it's unable, see user and group ownership of the folder it writes to and the php page that does the writing.
-You can see with `ls -la` and you see they do not match so no wonder the file does not have permission to write to the folder.
+	- Webpage viewable to public: Make sure it's the official site user that logs into Filezilla when uploading web-site public viewing files (NOT root).
+Setup and save your login credentials on Filezilla.
+Otherwise, pages may show up as forbidden on the web browser.
 - Install malware and security especially when going public
 	- If Hostinger, their malware scanner [https://support.hostinger.com/en/articles/8450363-vps-malware-scanner](https://support.hostinger.com/en/articles/8450363-vps-malware-scanner)
     - How to navigate to the malware from services dashboard (Hostinger hpanel, GoDaddy dashboard, etc)